Understanding Hidden Emotions:

 Well, others were upset with her behavior because we often don’t understand what’s hidden inside aggression—a deep desire to be seen and acknowledged.

-• Surprisingly, she had been much calmer and less vocal since the incident.
+• Surprisingly, she has been much calmer and less vocal since the incident.

 And this change in her behavior, likely came because someone understood her struggle unconditionally, acknowledged her feelings, and accepted her publicly.